Five couples joined the Church as the first converts

 Samuel E. Cornish and John B. Russwurm publish the first African American newspapers, Freedom's Journal.

-Massachusetts enacts the first law requiring every community with 500 or more families to establish a high school.
+the first law requiring every community with 500 or more families to establish

 1829